rpanackal/a2a-sample-app/README.md

 ### Expected Behavior

-When running the client, you should see log output showing the agent's response to the sample weather query, demonstrating successful A2A protocol communication between client and server.
+When running the client, you should see log output showing the client request and agent's response to the sample weather query, demonstrating successful A2A protocol communication between client and server.
+Currently, the HTTP+JSON/REST transport is used for communication.

 ## Setting up a Simple A2A Server

+Below is an example of setting up a minimal A2A server with a custom Agent Card and Agent Executor.

 ### 1. Define the Agent Card